Carbon Monoxide (CO): The Silent Killer

 Carbon Monoxide Resources

-Carbon monoxide (CO) is the leading cause of unintentional, non-fire related death in the United States.
-An average of 438 deaths were reported annually from 1999-2012 due to exposure to this colorless, tasteless, odorless gas.
+Carbon monoxide is the leading cause of unintentional, non-fire related death in the United States.
+Get quick facts about this colorless, tasteless, and odorless gas.

 Where Does Carbon Monoxide Come From?

 Heating oil, natural gas, propane, kerosene, gasoline, wood, and almost anything that burns can produce carbon monoxide.
 You may be exposed to carbon monoxide if:

 - You leave your motor vehicle engine running.